Remarks on motives of abelian type: Murre's conjectures and motives of abelian type Proof of Theorem

-\begin{theorem} Let $\Omega$ be a universal domain that contains $k$.
-Murre's conjecture (D) for products of curves over $\Omega$ implies Murre's conjectures (A), (B), (C) and (D) for motives over $k$ which are of abelian type. \end{theorem} \begin{proof} Let $M$ be a motive over $k$ which is of abelian type.
-Then $M_\Omega$ is isomorphic to a direct summand of the motive of a product of curves over $\Omega$.
-By Corollary \ref{a}, products of curves over $\Omega$ satisfy Murre's conjectures (A)--(D).
-Thus, by Proposition \ref{BDdirectsummand}, $M_\Omega$ satisfies Murre's conjectures (A), (B) and (D).
+Now, by Proposition \ref{indB}, we find that $M_\Omega$ satisfies Murre's conjectures (A), (B) and (D).
 A combination of Propositions \ref{basechange} and \ref{indB} shows that $M$ satisfies Murre's conjectures (A), (B) and (D).
-Now, the motive $M \otimes M^\vee$ is also of abelian type over $k$.
+Finally, the motive $M \otimes M^\vee$ is also of abelian type over $k$.
 Therefore Murre's conjecture (B) also holds for $M \otimes M^\vee$.
 Thus, thanks to Proposition \ref{indC}, $M$ also satisfies Murre's conjecture (C). \end{proof}

-Let $A$ be an abelian variety of dimension $d$ over $k$.
+\begin{remark} Let $A$ be an abelian variety of dimension $d$ over $k$.
 Let $m$ be an integer and let $[m] : A \r A$ denote the multiplication-by-$m$ endomorphism of $A$.
 Then there exists a Chow--K\"unneth decomposition $\{\Pi_i\}$ for $A$ such that $\Pi_i \circ \Gamma_{[m]} = \Gamma_{[m]} \circ \Pi_i = m^i \cdot \Pi_i \in \CH_d(A \times A)$; see \cite{DM}.
 Moreover, there is a decomposition Beauville \cite{Beauville} conjectured that $\CH_l^{(i)}(A) = 0$ for $i < 2l$, and Murre checked \cite[Lemma 2.5.1]{Murre1} that We thus see, thanks to Proposition \ref{indB}, that Beauville's conjecture for $A$ equipped with the Chow--K\"unneth decomposition $\{\Pi_i\}$ above is equivalent to Murre's conjecture (B) for $A$ equipped with any Chow--K\"unneth decomposition.

 Beauville \cite{Beauville} also conjectured that the cycle class map $\CH_l(A) \r H^{2\dim A - 2l}(A_{\overline{k}},\Q_\ell)$ to $\ell$-adic cohomology is injective when restricted to $\CH_l^{(2l)}(A)$.
 The identity $(\Pi_i)_*\CH_l(A) = \CH_l^{(i)}(A)$ shows that this conjecture is actually equivalent to Murre's conjecture (D) for $A$.
-Since motives of abelian type are spanned either by motives of curves or by motives of abelian varieties, Proposition \ref{BDdirectsummand} implies that Murre's conjecture (D) for products of curves is equivalent to Beauville's conjecture that $\CH_l^{(2l)}(A) \r H^{2\dim A - 2l}(A_{\overline{k}},\Q_\ell)$ is injective for all $l$ and all abelian varieties.
+Since motives of abelian type are spanned either by motives of curves or by motives of abelian varieties, Proposition \ref{indB} implies that Murre's conjecture (D) for products of curves is equivalent to Beauville's conjecture that $\CH_l^{(2l)}(A) \r H^{2\dim A - 2l}(A_{\overline{k}},\Q_\ell)$ is injective for all $l$ and all abelian varieties.